The full Ward-Takahashi Identity for colored tensor models: The full Ward-Takahashi Identity

 One gets the Schwinger-Dyson equation\footnote{ Our approach to SDEs differs from that by Gur\u au \cite{GurauSDE}.
 He found constrictions in form of differential operators acting on $Z[J,\bar J]$ and showed that they satisfy a Lie algebra that generalizes Virasoro algebra \cite{GurauVirasoro} and is indexed by rooted colored trees.
 We here work with $\log Z[J,\bar J]$ and our approach is not that general but we have those concrete operators derived from Theorem \ref{thm:full_Ward}.} for the two-point function from $ G\hp 2_{ }(\mathbf a) = \left.
 Z_0\inv \delta^2(Z[J,\bar J])/\delta \bar J_{\mathbf a} \delta J_{\mathbf a} \right|_{J=\bJ=0} $ and by using eq. \eqref{dobleder} with $m_a=n_a$ and $J=\bJ=0$.
 Here $Z_0=Z[0,0]$.
 If one formally performs the functional integral, one gets for $\mathbf a\neq 0\in \Z^D$

 being $\{x^\flat,y ^ \sharp \}=\{ \bar x, y \}$ or $\{x,\bar y\}$.
 Here we make a crucial assumption, which is not needed in the rank-$2$ theory (matrix models \cite[Sec.
 2]{gw12}).
-We suppose that for certain color $a=1,\ldots, D$ the interaction $S_{\mathrm{int}}$ contains the following subgraph (in the parlance, ``melonic insertion'') in \textit{each} of the interaction vertices:
+We suppose that the interaction $S_{\mathrm{int}}$ satisfies the following condition: \textit{each} (graph-)vertex of \textit{each} single interaction vertex lies, for certain color $a=1,\ldots, D$, on a subgraph of the following type (in the tensor models parlance, ``melonic insertion''):

 Such is the case for the melonic $\phi^4_{\mathsf{m}}$-model in arbitrary rank.
 Then, whatever $S_{\mathrm{int}}(\phi,\bar\phi)$ is, in eq. \eqref{bemol} the term $\big( \bar\phi_{\mathbf a} \dervpar{}{\bar \phi_{\mathbf a} }S_{\mathrm{int}}(\phi,\bar\phi) \big)_{{\phi^\flat\to \, \delta/\delta J^\sharp }} $ contains, for each order-$2r$ monomial, derivatives of $Z[J,\bJ]$ of the form